 We get a ton of emails and visits from people wanting to get off blood thinners after a stent.
-People are not satisfied by the typical cardiologist’s recommendation, ” Stay on them for life.”
+People are not satisfied with the typical cardiologist’s recommendation, ” Stay on them for life.”

 I am not satisfied with that answer and you shouldn’t be either.
 We can do better.

 If an angiogram was performed, and one or more blockages were found, the cardiologist determined that one or more stents would be beneficial.

 A stent is a metal device that keeps arteries open after an angioplasty.
 Angioplasty was the first intravascular (inside the artery) therapy to open a blood vessel using a balloon over a wire inserted into the vessel.
 Unfortunately, opening with a balloon led to many failures in the short-term with the sudden closure of the artery and in the long-term with a repeat blockage in the same area called a re-occlusion.